stuartthomas25/honors-thesis/notes/personal.md

 - Minor Issue: Progress bar stuck, doesnt move past 1% until process is done.
 - Issue: results look strange at higher values of $N$
 - Todo: compare python and C++ techniques
+- Rewriting some of the new phi techniques